 Are you getting quotes from several different companies?
-Maybe you’re about to go through the tough process of choosing that one video production company you want to work with on your promotional video.
+Having a hard time choosing that one video production company you want to work with on your promotional video?

 So what should you expect to see in a contract with your chosen video supplier?
 What’s standard and what’s not?
 Here is a quick guide to what should be in the contract – and what shouldn’t.